Finance bods upset with purchase invoice processes

 Those suppliers that have been down this road before will look to see if they have re-use of what they have implemented before with other customers for eProcurement.

-Suppliers baulk at the idea that they have to implement unique solutions for individual customers as these add cost and complexity to their business – not very appealing.
+Suppliers baulk at the idea that they have to implement unique solutions for individual customers as these add cost and complexity to their business –

-Referring to I. above, those buyers that meet the cost include a solution so that suppliers can engage with eProcurement so solving both cash and IT issues for suppliers - much more appealing.
+Referring to I. above, those buyers that meet the cost include a solution so that suppliers can engage with eProcurement so solving both cash and IT issues for suppliers -

-In reality, the win from eProcurement for suppliers is being able to automate the processing of received purchase orders and that is only possible where the buyer sends an XML document to the supplier.
+Suppliers benefit from automationIn reality, the win from eProcurement for suppliers is being able to automate the processing of received purchase orders and that is only possible where the buyer sends an XML document to the supplier.
 Suppliers don’t see eInvoicing as a benefit to them unless they get paid more quickly – and buyers unsurprisingly don’t give such commitments.

-There are differences between suppliers and their approach to eProcurement that broadly define 3 categories:
+All suppliers are not equal in the land of eProcurementThere are differences between suppliers and their approach to eProcurement that broadly define 3 categories:

 Highly organised: usually large companies with big IT/eCommerce investments that have formulated policy on how they conduct their online customer business.
 Can sometimes result in a bit of a stand-off between supplier and buyer over; “our way not your way”.